Skip to menu Skip to content Skip to footer

 Background

+Dr. Halley Ravuri completed his Bachelor of Veterinary Science degree from the Orissa University of Agriculture and Technology, and a Master in Veterinary Pharmacology and Toxicology from the Birsa Agricultural University, India.
+He finished his PhD in Veterinary Science at UQ in 2022.
 His doctoral research was focused on transdermal drug delivery of nonsteroidal anti-inflammatory drugs (NSAIDs) in veterinary species and evaluating the efficacy of novel transdermal formulations using mass spectrometry-based plasma proteomics and lipidomics.
-He has garnered tremendous interest and expertise in the use of advanced mass spectrometry instruments including LC-MS/MS, GC-MS, and LC-TOF-MS, for enabling both targeted and discovery analysis of proteins, drugs, and lipid metabolites in animal plasma/serum.
-He has also worked as a technical assistant at the Analytical Service Unit, School of Agriculture and Food Sciences, UQ, using mass spectrometry for the analysis of pesticides, and fatty acid composition in milk, soils, and food samples.
+He has garnered tremendous interest and expertise in the use of advanced mass spectrometry instruments, including LC-MS/MS, GC-MS, and LC-TOF-MS, to enable both targeted and discovery analysis of proteins, drugs, and lipid metabolites in animal plasma/serum.

-Dr. Halley Ravuri is working at The School of Biomedical Sciences, Faculty of Medicine, UQ – as a Postdoctoral Research Fellow, under the supervision of Prof. Mark Midwinter.
+Dr. Halley Ravuri is working at The School of Biomedical Sciences, Faculty of Medicine, UQ, as a Postdoctoral Research Fellow, under the supervision of Prof. Mark Midwinter.
 His current research goals are to characterize endothelial glycocalyx metabolites in serum/plasma using advanced mass spectrometry techniques, and also explore the pathophysiology of trauma and hemorrhagic shock using a proteomics-based approach.
 He also has a keen interest in exploring alternative in-vitro techniques to investigate endothelial glycocalyx, and examining the role of exosomes in trauma/hemorrhagic shock in animals and humans.
-His long-term goal is to establish himself as a translational proteomics expert in the field of plasma biomarker discovery and establish novel mass spectrometry methods and data analysis pipelines to improve the application of mass spectrometry research in the veterinary and translation biomedical sciences.
+His long-term goal is to establish himself as a translational proteomics expert in the field of plasma biomarker discovery and establish novel mass spectrometry methods and data analysis pipelines to improve the application of mass spectrometry research in the veterinary and translational biomedical sciences.
 He is an advocate of the use of mass spectrometry-based proteomics to contribute to the field of “One Health”; using veterinary species as translational models for studying human diseases.
-His future research goals include exploring viral proteomics to investigate and understand the virulence of viruses, characterise viral antibodies using mass spectrometry and studying physiological responses in animals, humans, and model organisms.
+His future research goals include exploring viral proteomics to investigate and understand the virulence of viruses, characterising viral antibodies using mass spectrometry, and studying physiological responses in animals, humans, and model organisms.

 Availability